GenTechGp/gtgseq/docs/mount.md

 buttery-eel  -g /path/to/ont-guppy/bin/  --config dna_r9.4.1_450bps_sup.cfg --device 'cuda:all' -i selected_reads.blow5 -o  selected_reads.fastq --port 5555  --use_tcp
 ```

+On a system connected to Internet with a 1 Gbps connection at Garvan Institute, it took ~10s for samtools and slow5tools get took ~5 minutes.
+This is opposed to to ~3 hours that would have been required to download the whole ~1TB dataset.

 Note that slow5tools will load the index to the memory first which is around ~1GB.
 Then it will fetch requested records.
 If you have multiple regions, it is recommended that you batch all in to one list and invoke slow5tools once, so that the index is read/downloaded  only once.
-Alternatively, you can manually download the index and create a symbolic link to the BLOW5 file as below:
+Alternatively, you can manually download the index and create a symbolic link to the BLOW5 file and then use slow5tools get as many times as you like.

 ```
 # copy the index